ClickHouse® and different filesystems

 There are reports that some people successfully use it in their setups.
 A fast network is required.

-There were some reports about data damage on the disks on older clickhouse versions, which could be caused by the issues with O_DIRECT or async io support on Lustre.
+There were some reports about data damage on the disks on older ClickHouse versions, which could be caused by the issues with O_DIRECT or async io support on Lustre.

 NFS (and EFS)

-Accouding to the reports - it works, throughput depends a lot on the network speed.
+According to the reports - it works, throughput depends a lot on the network speed.
 IOPS / number of file operations per seconds can be super low (due to the locking mechanism).

 https://github.com/ClickHouse/ClickHouse/issues/31113